Tenant Repair Costs Policy

 Repeat or serious incidents of Tenant Repair Costs

 Where DCJ has sufficient evidence of repeat or serious incidents of tenant-responsible damage, including antisocial behaviour by tenants, other household occupants and visitors that cause deliberate or reckless damage to a DCJ property (see Antisocial Behaviour Management Policy), DCJ will immediately take action before the NCAT to obtain a specific performance order.
 In certain circumstances, DCJ will take action to end the tenancy.

 DCJ categorises tenant damage in various ways, including:

 - Damage to the structure of the dwelling.
 This is recovered at the actual cost of repair;

 - Removal of any rubbish or household items left by the tenant or household at the end of the tenancy.
 This is recovered at the actual cost of removal;

 - Any additional cleaning or repairs to remove any unauthorised fixtures.
 This is recovered at the actual cost of removal and repair;

 - Damage to fixtures and fittings within the dwelling.
-Most items are recovered at the actual cost of repair, however in some instances FACS will allow for depreciation on fixtures and fittings in calculating the damage costs.
+Most items are recovered at the actual cost of repair, however in some instances DCJ will allow for depreciation on fixtures and fittings in calculating the damage costs.